iconify/website/partials/icon-components/components/inline-react.md

-To add `[prop]vertical-align` to icon, icon component has several options:
+To add `[prop]vertical-align` to icon, the icon component has several options:

 - Swapping `[var]Icon` component with `[var]InlineIcon`.
 - Adding `[attr]inline` attribute.